transkatgirl/KatVisualizer/README.md

 	- This is rarely the issue.
 Generally, the appearance of dropped frames is caused by high buffering time, not a variance in frame times.
 	- Affected by buffering time & rasterize time
 		- These only increase the frame time when they exceed what can be compensated for by the renderer.

+### OSC Details

+This plugin supports outputting analysis data as OSC, which can then be interpreted by another program to perform actions such as adjusting sliders in a [lighting software](https://www.qlcplus.org).

+However, the output format is not directly usable in most software; A wrapper script is required to convert the data into actionable features, as doing so is far more of an art than a science.

+Example scripts for working with this plugin's OSC output can be found in the repository's [osc-scripts](./osc-scripts/) folder.
+These scripts can be run using [rust-script](https://rust-script.org).